Sonjuane/mem0-mcp-server/docs/HTTP_API.md

 Authorization: Bearer your-api-token-here
 ```

+Configure the expected token using either:
-Set the `API_TOKEN` environment variable to configure the expected token.
+- The `API_TOKEN` environment variable
+- The `env` key in your MCP configuration (recommended for VS Code setups)

 ## Response Format